mnapoli/gitstats/README.md

 To run the application:

 ```
-php app.php run
+php app.php run <directory>
 ```

-The git repository will be cloned in a `repository` folder, and tasks will be run against each commit.
+The repository should contain a git repository.
+All tasks will be run against each commit.
+Ensure the repository doesn't contain modifications.

 The output will look like this: